ubccr/xdmod/docs/upgrade.md

 - The `moddb`.`ReportTemplateACL` database table is no longer used and is removed by the upgrade script.

+- The `modw_cloud`.`account`, `modw_cloud`.`instance_type` and `modw_cloud`.`instance`
+tables have had database schemas changed to better support the local and global filters in the Metric Explorer.
+If upgrading from a previous version of OpenXDMoD be sure to run `xdmod-upgrade` before shredding and ingesting your data.

+- Because of database changes to `modw_cloud`.`account`, `modw_cloud`.`instance_type`
+tables any saved charts or reports using the Account or Configuration group by in the Cloud realm should be recreated.

 [github-latest-release]: https://github.com/ubccr/xdmod/releases/latest
 [mysql-config]: software-requirements.md#mysql